As seen on:

 When Alesha came back to Turkey we decided that our overland mission would have to be put on hold for the sake of our relationship.
 We jumped on a flight back to Thailand to start fresh.

-Naturally, we got bored after 3 weeks, found super cheap one-way flights to Germany (we sure do love those one-way flights), booked those and spent the summer and autumn of 2016 hanging out around Central and Eastern Europe.
+Naturally, we got bored after 3 weeks in Thailand, found super cheap one-way flights to Germany (we sure do love those one-way flights), booked those and spent the summer and autumn of 2016 hanging out around Central and Eastern Europe.
 The blog continued to grow, and by the end of our time in Europe we were making more money than we were spending.

 The trip was great, a welcome change after more than two years in Asia, but we felt like it was time to do something different again.
 We were our own worst enemies, not being able to say no to adventure even though we knew it was time to take a break.

 After much thought we decided to fly home, get married and do some soul searching.
 For 2 months we bounced around Australia, trying to make a decision about what we should do.
-In the end we decided to fly back to Thailand and rented an apartment for 3 months in Chiang Mai.
+We were invited to a speak at a tourism conference in Turkey, and the day before we were due to fly out it was cancelled.
+So we decided to fly back to Thailand and rented an apartment for 3 months in Chiang Mai while we ‘figure things out’.

-It was the first time in three years that we had stayed in one place for more than 19 days, and we focused all our energy on hanging out with friends, eating healthy, going to the gym and growing the business.
+It was the first time in three years that we had stayed in one place for more than 19 days, and we focused all our energy on hanging out with friends, eating healthy, going to the gym, studying SEO and affiliate marketing, and growing the business.
 It was exactly what we needed.

 Feeling rejuvenated, at the beginning of 2017 we flew to South America and went on an 11-day expedition to Antarctica.
-It was by far the greatest place we had ever visited.
+At the time a sponsored trip to Antarctica was considered the pinnacle for travel bloggers, and we were so thankful that the company took a chance on us.
+It was by far the greatest place we had ever visited, and kickstarted a love affair with the polar regions that, as it turns out, now sees us returning almost every year.

 For the rest of the year we wandered around Argentina, Chile, Brazil, Peru and the Galapagos Islands.
 During that time we were hired for an incredible campaign to mark hiking trails in Kyrgyzstan, one of our favourite countries in the world, but for the most part, we travelled overland around South America.

-The blog kept growing to crazy levels, and we were hired by Australia and New Zealand’s biggest adventure gear company Kathmandu to be one of their brand ambassadors – a partnership that still exists today, and one of our proudest moments as bloggers/influencers/content creators.
+The blog kept growing to crazy levels, and we were hired by Australia and New Zealand’s biggest adventure gear company Kathmandu to be one of their brand ambassadors – a partnership that lasted for 4 wonderful years, and one of our proudest moments as bloggers/influencers/content creators.

 At the end of the year we flew to Ireland to speak at a travel blogging conference.
 We rented a campervan, road-tripped around the country, and then found mega cheap flights (again!) to Iran.
 We spent a month backpacking independently with no itinerary with two close friends, then flew back to Australia for Christmas.